OtsileNgale/OtsileNgale/README.md

 - 👋 Hi, I’m Otsile
 - 👀 I’m interested in software development
-- 🌱 I’m currently BSc with physics and computer science
+- 🌱 BSc with physics and computer science student
-- 💞️ I’m looking to collaborate on ...
+- primarily interested and working on python projects
 - 📫 How to reach me otsile.ngale.ii@gmail.com